Lamenting Earth

 By Sophia Shao

-The cherry trees bloomed in November
+The cherry trees bloom in November,

-their puffs soft against a steel sky
+their puffs soft against a steely sky.

-Each bud coaxed out by the
+Each bud coaxed forth by the

-tender caress of an artificial warmth—faux mother earth
+tender caress of an artificial warmth, faux Mother Earth

 By Montgomery Harkness, Rinoha Isetani, Casey Schopflocher, and Mirabelle Alpher